Master of Wealth and Trust Management (MWTM)

 - two online courses each summer

-will graduate at the end of their second summer of study, just two years after beginning the program.
+will graduate just two years after beginning the program.
 Furthermore, the program’s rolling admissions enable the student to enroll starting in either the Fall, Spring or Summer sessions.
 Additionally, the courses are offered in repetitive rotations such that any missed coursework may be brought current.

 All undergraduate course information deficiencies must be made up prior to enrolling in WMGT courses.
-WMGT 650 Wealth Transfer Seminar (Capstone), should culminate the program.
+WMGT 650 Advanced Financial Planning Seminar (Capstone), should culminate the program.
 A minimum of 24 hours must be completed prior to taking WMGT 650.
 A student receiving a final grade of less than a "B" must repeat WMGT 650.

 - GPA: Minimum cumulative undergraduate (or last 64 hours) GPA of 2.5

-- Standardized scores (GMAT or GRE), which may be waived upon 3 years’ experience within the financial industry or a relevant industry sector.
+- Standardized scores (GMAT or GRE), which may be waived upon three years’ experience within the financial industry or a relevant industry sector.

 - A bachelor’s degree from a regionally accredited institution of higher education, preferably in a business related field.